Tory MP Crispin Blunt arrested on suspicion of rape

-Tory MP Crispin Blunt has been arrested on suspicion of rape and the possession of controlled substances.
+Senior MP Crispin Blunt has been suspended by the Tories after being arrested on suspicion of rape and the possession of controlled substances.

 The former minister, 63, identified himself as the man that Surrey Police detained in Horley on Wednesday morning, before his release on conditional bail.